myerberg/myerberg.github.io/README.md

 #### 4) Original Ridge Regression

-We delve into the application of Ridge Regression, a robust form of linear regression, to our NBA dataset.
+We delve into the application of Ridge regression, a robust form of linear regression, to our NBA dataset.
 The process begins by preparing the feature data for the regression analysis.
 The feature data, referred to as independent variables, are consolidated into a single dataset, designated ‘X’.
 This dataset is then processed through a pipeline that serves two primary functions: standardization and regression.

 Standardization, implemented through the StandardScaler, ensures that each feature has a mean of zero and a standard deviation of one, making them comparable despite differing scales.
 This step is crucial for features that differ significantly in their units of measurement, such as points scored and assists.

-Following standardization, Ridge Regression is applied.
-Ridge Regression is an advanced form of linear regression that includes a regularization term.
+Following standardization, Ridge regression is applied.
+Ridge regression is an advanced form of linear regression that includes a regularization term.
 This term penalizes large coefficients, which helps in preventing overfitting — a scenario where a model performs well on the training data but poorly on new, unseen data.
 The Ridge regression model is fitted to the standardized data, and the optimal coefficients and alpha value — a parameter controlling the strength of the penalty — are determined.

 Once the model is trained, it is used to make predictions on the dataset.
 The predicted win-loss percentages are computed and compared against the actual values.
 Additionally, the coefficients and intercept from the Ridge model are extracted, providing insight into the relationships between each feature and the target variable.
 The resulting linear equation of the Ridge model is formulated, and its effectiveness is evaluated using the R-squared value and Mean Squared Error (MSE).
 These metrics assess the model’s accuracy and the degree to which it captures the variance in the win-loss percentage.

-Finally, a scatter plot is generated to visually represent the model’s predictions alongside the actual data points.
+A scatter plot is then generated to visually represent the model’s predictions alongside the actual data points.
 The plot includes the regression line, illustrating the model’s predictive trend, and is annotated with the model’s formula, R-squared value, and MSE for a comprehensive analysis.

 ```python
 #prepare the feature data (independent variables) for Ridge Regression